 - 1. In addition to the requirements of Article 2.1, the student must have a sufficient command of English to take the programme and to sit the examinations.
-The student will have fulfilled this requirement if he: - a. has graduated, in English, from one of the programmes specified in Article 2.1 of these Regulations, or - b. has finished 60 ec of courses in English in his bachelor programme; -, orif has obtained at least 7.0/10 as a final grade for English in high school (VWO or equivalent), or if

-- is a native speaker, or if - can demonstrate his proficiency in English in a writing sample. - 2.
-Because of the conditions created by the Corona crisis, exceptions to the requirements of 2.2 apply, as specified in article 2.3
+The student will have fulfilled this requirement if they: - a. have graduated, in English, from one of the programmes specified in Article 2.1 of these Regulations, or - b. have finished 60 ec of courses in English in their bachelor programme; -, orif - have obtained at least 7.0/10 as a final grade for English in high school (VWO or equivalent), or if - are a native speaker, or if - can demonstrate their proficiency in English in a writing sample. - 2.
+Because of the conditions created by the Corona crisis, exceptions to the